Jmcleodfoss/pstreader/pst/README.md

     java -cp xml.jar io.github.jmcleod.pst.NodeFinder pst-file

 Confirm all node B-tree entries expected are found, or report discrepancies.

 #### Output
 Success: all 8497 NIDs found

 ### PropertyContext.java
     java -cp xml.jar io.github.jmcleod.pst.PropertyContext pst-file

-Show the properties associated with each node in the node B-tree.
+Show the property names and values associated with each node in the node B-tree.
+* The node ID
+* The folder type and index
+* The key and index for this node's data block
+* The key and index for this node's sub-node B-tree
+* The parent node ID, type, and index, and parent's child node IDs
+* All properties and values for this node (only simple types are shown; complex types and arrays are given as internal pointers)

 #### Output
 > Node NID 0x00000122: Normal Folder node index 0x00000009, BID(data) key 0x01d52d40 0x00754b50, BID(subnode) key 0x00000000 0x00000000 Parent NID 0x00000122: Normal Folder node index 0x00000009, 122
 > PropertyContext